dm20/Bash/command line/useful_cmd_line.md

-# USEFUL COMMAND LINE CODE
+# OS X COMMAND LINE CHEAT SHEET
 ### Enter these lines in Terminal on your Mac :~

 ## >> to tell the computer to say Hello, World out loud